andresvial/product-dashboard/README.md

 ## Current Limitations

+- Although the queries are done on the server side and the query params are set in the URL of the page, I didn't have time to implement the pagination for the query to list products on the server side.
+This means that the page list all products and then paginate it on the client side (very bad).
+I was really on the last steps to accomplish this, I already set the page param on the URL, so its only a matter of getting that parameters on the server page and passing them to the `listProductsFetcher()` function, calculating the skip, and passing them to the list products function in the external API, but I decided to prioritize other features as time was running out and then go back to this.

-The exposed endpoint is not paginated, it returns the first 30 products (the default set by the external API).
+- The exposed endpoint is not paginated, it returns the first 30 products (the default set by the external API).

 ## What to improve with more time

+- Implement the pagination for the server side query to list products used for the table.
 - Implement the pagination for the exposed endpoint.
 - Generalize the `ProductDetailsSheet` component to be reused in other pages and with other entities.
 The Same for the card withe the metric.
 - Optional tasks: search bar for the table, testing, logging, etc.